0n4t3/nipy/README.md

 * You can now run the script via CLI (e.g. `python3 ~/scripts/ni.py`) and you may want to consider configuring an alias

 ## To Do
-* Look into why hashtags are misbehaving on Nostr
+* Look into why hashtags & embedded posts are misbehaving on Nostr
 * Look into a potential way to get links to linkify themselves on BlueSky
-* Look into Atproto dependencies on Termux
-* Maybe: Add a GUI and/or package it like you would a normal piece of software
-* Pipe Dream: Add a tool that downloads the posts made by those you follow over a specific time period (e.g. 24hrs) and export it to a text document for consumption
-* Pipe Dream: Check for replies on your posts and be able to reply to other posts

 ## Updates
 Add this repo's [RSS feed](https://github.com/0n4t3/nipy/releases.atom) to your favorite feed reader or [just about anything](https://followanything.dns7.top/).